This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 Here’s a step by step guide for how to reheat pulled pork in the microwave:

-Step 3 – Place your pulled pork and drippings in the microwave, cover the container, and cook on the medium setting for a minute at a time.
-After each minute, check the temperature of your pork.
+- Step 3 – Place your pulled pork and drippings in the microwave, cover the container, and cook on the medium setting for a minute at a time.
+After each minute, check the temperature of your pork so you don’t overcook it.
 Ideally you should check it with a thermometer.
 Your food is ready to go once it reaches a temperature of 165°F.

 Reheating Pulled Pork in the Oven

 If you have a little more time on your hands, using your oven as a means of reheating is healthier and is a great way to warm up a particularly large portion of pulled pork.

 - Step 1 – Preheat your oven to 225°F

 - Step 2 – Take your whole pork butt or shredded pork in an oven safe dish.
 Add pan drippings as needed.
 Just a little splash should be sufficient if you’re reheating a whole butt, but you might want to use extra or all of your leftover drippings if you’re reheating pulled pork.
 Apple juice, broth, and BBQ sauce are good replacements for drippings if you run out or forgot to save them.

 - Step 3 – Cover your meat with foil.
 The layer of foil will help to retain and lock in moisture while your foil reheats.
 Set your dish on the middle rack of your oven that is now heated to 225°F.

 - Step 4 – Heat your leftover pork in the oven until it reaches an internal temperature of 165°F. It’s easiest to measure your food’s temperature with the aid of a probe meat thermometer.
 Just to give you an idea, this could take 30 minutes to an hour depending on how much food you need to reheat.